I'm back!...and typing one handed. If you aren't aware, I recently (8 weeks ago) gave birth. But that is beside the point.

 I just feel like I'm being duped into thinking that my contribution is more than it actually is worth.

 This won't deter me from continuing to purchase Dawn.
 I'm a pretty loyal customer.
 But it will make me look more closely at the ways I support charities.
 A direct contribution is always better for an NFP than a quid-pro-quo donation.
 Operating costs for third party fundraising almost always take up to 50% of the profit.
+Just something to think about when your kid does a fundraiser or you send money to ST. Jude's for your address labels.

 Tamarama Out!